jomanasalah1/fuzzy-logic-health-condition-evaluation/README.md

 The system uses fuzzy logic to evaluate these values and categorize the overall health condition into three levels: Low, Normal, or Worst.

 Features
-Fuzzification of inputs with membership functions.
+Fuzzification of inputs using membership functions

-Rule-based inference system using real-world health logic.
+Rule-based inference system using real-world medical logic

-Defuzzification to get a crisp health score.
+Defuzzification to get a crisp health score

-Visual representation of fuzzy sets and evaluation.
+Visual representation of fuzzy sets and input/output behavior

 Inputs
 Parameter	Range	Description
 Blood Pressure	80 – 180 mmHg	Systolic measurement
 Temperature	98 – 106 °F	Body temperature
 Age	15 – 96 yrs	Patient’s age
 Sugar Level	70 – 200 mg/dL	Blood glucose level

+Note: The system uses blood pressure as an input to evaluate health condition, but it does not calculate or predict blood pressure.

-📤 Output
+Output
-Health Condition: A value between 0 and 1, where:
+Health Condition Score: A crisp value between 0 and 1

-0.0 – 0.5: Low risk
+0.0 – 0.5: Low Risk

 0.5: Normal

-> 0.5: High/Worst condition
+> 0.5: High / Critical Risk

 Fuzzy Rules
-Rule 1: Combines blood pressure and temperature to detect low risk.
+Rule 1: Combines blood pressure and temperature to detect low risk

-Rule 2: Relates age with sugar level to infer normal condition.
+Rule 2: Relates age with sugar level to infer normal condition

-Rule 3: Captures critical combinations leading to worst condition.
+Rule 3: Captures critical combinations leading to worst condition

 How It Works
-Define Antecedents and Consequents (input and output fuzzy variables).
+Define Antecedents (inputs) and Consequent (output)

-Set Membership Functions for each variable.
+Set up membership functions for each variable

-Create Rules based on expert knowledge.
+Create rules based on expert knowledge

-Simulate using real values.

-Visualize membership functions and result.
+Simulate the system with actual patient data

+Display the output and visualize fuzzy sets

- Example Run
+Example
-For inputs:
+For the following inputs:

 python
 Copy